dave-ck/MATR/README.md

 # MATR

-MATR script commissioned by Richard Harris.
+MATR script wirtten by David Kutner, commissioned by Richard Harris, both of Durham University.
+Free to use with attribution.

 ### Prerequisites